Choleriker/typemoq-moduled/README.md

 # typemoq-moduled

 This is a mocking framework for typescript and a port of the excellent implementation of [typemoq](https://github.com/florinn/typemoq).
-This original typemoq implementation was not working for me for testing angular 2 application code.
+This original typemoq implementation was not usable with my angular 2 application.

 ## Installation